BrunoCostaGH/XP-SLC-Integration/XPAircraftDoors/README.md

 ## Features

 **Reduced Loop Overhead for Increased Performance:**
-   Enhance performance by optimizing loops during flight or while engines are running.
-This optimization ensures a smoother gameplay experience without sacrificing realism.
+   This plugin optimizes loops during flight or while engines are running, resulting in enhanced performance.
+It ensures a smoother gaming experience without sacrificing realism.

 > [!NOTE]
 > A slight delay might occur after the termination of these phases.

 **Multi-Stage Aircraft Detection:**
-   Integrate an FPS monitor to provide real-time door monitoring.
+   This plugin includes an integrated FPS monitor that provides real-time door monitoring.

 **Aircraft Detection via Multiple Parameters:**
-   Implement system to detect aircraft using various parameters such as aircraft script, directory, and ICAO code.
-This comprehensive detection system ensures accurate identification of aircraft.
+   This plugin uses a comprehensive detection system to detect aircraft using parameters such as aircraft plugin, directory, and ICAO code.
+It ensures accurate identification of aircraft.

 **Interactive Door Handling:**
-   Enable users to interact with aircraft doors through the aircraft's system or manually edit datarefs for door manipulation.
+   This plugin allows users to interact with aircraft doors through the aircraft's system or manually edit datarefs for door manipulation.

 **Menu:**
-   Enable users to interact with the script through the menu system, granting control over script activation and deactivation with ease.
+   This plugin offers a plugin menu that enables users to control activation, and deactivation effortlessly.

 ## FAQ

 **Q**: Why is there a slight delay sometimes when I open a door in the Zibomod B737-800X?
 **A**: The dataref used to monitor the doors on the Zibomod B737-800X is not a simple open or closed status.
 When the door is in motion, the dataref holds a value that indicates whether the door is in motion or not.
-This may prevent the script to detect the door movement accurately.
-At the latest, the script will update the value when the door has completed its motion.
+This may prevent the plugin to detect the door movement accurately.
+At the latest, the plugin will update the value when the door has completed its motion.